- Hi, I’m Shalini Pillay, India Leader – Global Capability Centres at KPMG India.

 We’re seeing a lot of interest and a growing number of players coming in because the fundamentals don’t change.

-- Is our model still fit for purpose?
+Is our operating model still fit for purpose?